bradshjg/gunicorn-django-canonical-logs/README.md

         pass  # called every time an event is emitted
 ```

+> [!IMPORTANT]
-> NB The application must import the instrumenter for it to register itself.
+> The application must import the instrumenter for it to register itself.

 ## License